Join us! - MTBC Events and Field Trips

 TH_4_MD_DSC08959-Enhanced-NR

-The spectacular emergence of wrinkle-lipped free-tailed bats at Khao Chong Pran Cave, with the Lunar New Year celebration fully underway below.
+The spectacular emergence of Asian wrinkle-lipped bats at Khao Chong Pran Cave, with the Lunar New Year celebration fully underway below.

 The relationship between Khao Chong Pran’s bats and its people was on full display later that evening.
 Following our morning at the school and a visit to the tourist-accessible part of Khao Chong Pran’s cave, we returned to the temple grounds for the second night in a row.
 A large, paved parking lot that doubled as a courtyard had been outfitted with a small stage and rows of folding chairs.
 A raised viewing platform stretched along the north end of the lot, facing a hill that overlooked the monastery and sheltered the cave.
 The courtyard had been empty the evening before, but no less noisy as Lunar New Year celebrations were ongoing throughout our visit.
 Pavilions surrounded the temple, including market stalls, while music thrummed over speakers in the background.